Draft Council of Europe convention on the protection of the environment through criminal law

 was retained.
 The currently proposed monitoring mechanism establishes

-the Committee of Parties with modalities of functioning to be determined
+the Committee of the Parties with modalities of functioning to be

 10. The Assembly notes with concern that, regarding the application

-Article 51.2 (on “Effects of this Convention”) allowing European
+Article 51 (on “Effects of this Convention”), paragraph 2, which

-Union member States to apply between themselves European Union rules
+allows European Union member States to apply among themselves European

-falling within the scope of this Convention “without prejudice to
+Union rules falling within the scope of this convention “without

-the full application of this Convention in their relations with
+prejudice to the full application of this Convention in their relations

 itself, the wording of this clause sends a signal to other Parties